Tim Robards

 Timothy Robards (born 1 October 1982) is an Australian actor, chiropractor, model, and television personality.
 Robards worked as a chiropractor for seven years, before he was cast in the first season of The Bachelor Australia.
 He chose Anna Heinrich in the finale.
 The couple later appeared on I'm a Celebrity...Get Me Out of Here! in 2015.
 Robards took part in the fifteenth season of Dancing with the Stars and appeared on Australian Ninja Warrior.

 In 2018, Robards had a guest role in soap opera Neighbours as Pierce Greyson, which led to him joining the regular cast in 2019.
-Outside of television, Robards has worked as a model, and has developed a fitness program called The Robards Method.
+Robards departed Neighbours early in 2020 to move back to Sydney as Heinrich was expecting their first child.
+The role of Pierce was recast to Don Hany for the character's final scenes, however, Robards later returned to the role in 2022 for a storyline filmed in Sydney.
+The following year, he appeared in the fourth season of SAS Australia: Who Dares Wins, and he will appear in the upcoming television drama The Good Hustle.
+Outside of television, Robards has worked as a model, a brand ambassador, and has developed a fitness program called The Robards Method.

 Early life and career

-Robards was born and raised in Newcastle, New South Wales.
-He has two younger siblings.
+Robards was born on 1 October 1982 in Newcastle, New South Wales to Tanya and Colin Robards.
+He has a younger brother and sister, and attended Lambton High School.
 Robards planned on becoming a lawyer, however, he soon developed an interest in the health and fitness industry, and began pursuing a career in personal training after he graduated from high school.
+He credits his maternal grandmother for his interest in health and holistic medicine.
 Robards did a physics degree at University of Newcastle, before he moved to Sydney and completed a Bachelor of Medical Science at University of Wollongong in 2006, and a Masters of Chiropractic at Macquarie University in 2009.
 Robards then worked as a chiropractor for seven years, before being cast in The Bachelor Australia.

 Robards also worked as a model.
 He was signed with male model agency Topless Events and Chadwick Models.
 He has appeared on the cover of DNA, been a brand ambassador for aussieBum, and nominated for the Cleo Bachelor of the Year.